Code-Institute-Submissions/Forgottenit-Quiz-Project_DecResub/README.md

 <br>

-* If the User picks no Categories, or more than 5 categories, a warning is shown.
+* If the User picks no categories or more than 5 categories, a warning is shown.

 <br>